Pollution in China: Impact of pollution

 A 2006 Chinese green gross domestic product estimate stated that pollution in 2004 cost 3.05% of the nation's economy.

-A 2007 World Bank and SEPA report estimated the cost of water and air pollution in 2003 to 2.68% or 5.78% of GDP depending on if using a Chinese or a Western method of calculation.
+A 2007 World Bank and SEPA report estimated the cost of water and air pollution in 2003 to be 2.68% or 5.78% of GDP depending on the use of either a Chinese or a Western method of calculation.

 A 2009 review stated a range of 2.2–10% of GDP.

-A 2012 study stated that pollution had little effect on economic growth which in China's case was largely dependent on physical capital expansion and increased energy consumption due to the dependency on manufacturing and heavy industries.
+A 2012 study stated that pollution had little effect on economic growth, which in China's case was largely dependent on physical capital expansion and increased energy consumption due to the dependency on manufacturing and heavy industries.
 China was predicted to continue to grow using energy-inefficient and polluting industries.
 While growth may continue, the rewards of this growth may be opposed by the harm from the pollution unless environmental protection is increased.

 A 2013 study published in the Proceedings of the National Academy of Sciences found that severe pollution during the 1990s cut five and a half (5.5) years from the average life expectancy of people living in northern China, where toxic air has led to increased rates of stroke, heart disease and cancer.

 A 2015 study from the non-profit organization Berkeley Earth estimated that 1.6 million people in China die each year from heart, lung and stroke problems because of polluted air.

+Ironically, a 2024 study found that precipitous declines in pollution, following the 2013 clean air action plan, may have contributed to the anomalous Blob, an immense and intense patch of warming in the Pacific Ocean.
+Said pollution appears to have scattered and blocked heat from the sun.
+However, experts stress that there were many factors causing the Blob, not the least of which was greenhouse gas emissions.